balderdashy/sails-docs/reference/Upgrading.md

 # Upgrading

-### Overview

 Sails v0.10 comes with some big changes.

-### How to upgrade your v0.9.x Sails app to v0.10
+The sections below provide a high level overview of what's changed, as well as a basic tutorial on how to upgrade your v0.9.x Sails app to v0.10.

+> If you run across any upgrade issues that are not addressed here, please let us know and send a pull request to [this file on Github](https://github.com/balderdashy/sails-docs/edit/master/reference/Upgrading.md).
+Thanks!
+>
+> ~Mike

 ##### Blueprints